-- 50. The mobility factor allocates funding to schools with a high proportion of pupils who first join on a non-standard date.
+- 80. This is an optional factor. - 81.
+The mobility factor allocates funding to schools with a high proportion of pupils who first join on a non-standard date.
 Mobility funding was previously allocated on the basis of historic spend.
-However, for 2020 to 2021, we have developed a new methodology that enables us to allocate this funding on a formulaic basis. - 51.
+However, for 2020 to 2021, we have developed a new methodology that enables us to allocate this funding on a formulaic basis. - 82.
 Rather than relying on a single census, this new methodology involves tracking individual pupils using their unique pupil ID through censuses from the past 3 years.
 If the first census when the pupil was in the school was a spring or summer census, they are a mobile pupil.
 This excludes reception pupils who start in January.
-This methodology also excludes pupils who joined in the summer term after the summer census, or pupils who joined in October before the autumn census. - 52.
+This methodology also excludes pupils who joined in the summer term after the summer census, or pupils who joined in October before the autumn census. - 83.
 To be eligible for mobility funding, the proportion of mobile pupils a school has must be above the threshold of 6%.
-We will then allocate a per-pupil amount to all mobile pupils above that threshold.
-We will publish the NFF factor values for mobility as part of the 2020 to 2021 NFF publication. - 53.
+We have allocated a per-pupil amount to all mobile pupils above that threshold.
+We have published the NFF factor values for mobility as part of the 2020 to 2021 NFF publication. - 84.
 Mobility will continue to be an optional factor for local authorities' formulae.
-We will supply local authorities with mobility data calculated according to the new method in the APT.
-There will be further information about this change in the forthcoming NFF policy document.
+We have supplied local authorities with mobility data calculated according to the new method in the APT.
+Further information is available in the NFF technical note.